top of page

 Madaba

-Madaba is a city in Jordan known for its rich Christian heritage and the famous Madaba Map, a mosaic depicting the Holy Land.
+A city known for its rich Christian heritage and the famous Mosaic Map depicting the Holy Land.
 It's often referred to as the "City of Mosaics" and is a significant pilgrimage site for Christians due to its historical churches and cultural significance in the region.

 Little Petra